Chur to Tirano by Train

 Tirano

-- Lombardy, Valtellina valley, northern Italy
+- Location: Lombardy, Valtellina valley, northern Italy

 - Bernina Express Bus to Lugano via Lake Como (summer, separate reservation).
 Trenitalia regional to Milan via Sondrio.